AveryBurke/blog/_posts/2023-07-14-Nan-Boxing.markdown

 An *Expression* is a struct with two fields: `type` and `value`.
 The `value` field is a *union*.
 A union is a special data type that overlays all its members in one location in memory.
 The enum `tag` is meant to signal which member of the union is actually stored in the `value` field.

-A *tagged union*, then, is a struct with a feild of type **union** and feild, of type **enum**, meant to signal which member of the union field is being used by this struct.
-A float Expression is created like this:
+A *tagged union*, then, is a special structure with a `value` field that could have one of several different fixed types and a `tag` field that indicates which type is in use.
+For instance, a float Expression is created like this:
 ```c
 struct Expression *e = malloc(sizeof Expression);// declare e as a pointer to an Expression, allocate enough heap memory to sore e
 e->tag = TYPE_FLOAT;// tag e as a float
 e->value.as_float = 2.71828;// store a value in e as a float
 ```
 We declare a pointer `e` to an Expression, then tag it as a float, store a value in the appropriate member of the union and then release the Expression back into the wild.
 Then operations on Expressions can switch on the tag:
 ```c
 void print_expression(Expression *e)
 {